-After the market value of the various land use components comprising the subject property is determined, the subdivision development method to value is employed to estimate the market value of the master developer held components (Phases 2 through 4, comprising Tax Zone 2) of the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) Development Special Tax Bonds, Second Series.
+After the market value of the various land use components comprising the subject property is determined, the subdivision development method to value is also employed in the estimate of market value of the master developer held components (Phases 2 through 4, comprising Tax Zone 2) of the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) Development Special Tax Bonds, Series 2020.
 The subdivision development method is a form of discounted cash flow analysis (DCF) in which the expected revenue, absorption period, expenses, and internal rate of return associated with the development and sell-off of the various land use components comprising the subject property to end users are considered.